Occupational Health and Safety Programs and Services

 If you have questions about LOTO, contact Steve Davidson at 614-292-1284 x4-9459.

-The Ohio State University (OSU) Office of Environmental Health and Safety (EHS) has created a Nanoparticle Safety Program to minimize the risk associated with the hazards known when handling nanoparticles.
+Ohio State's Environmental Health and Safety (EHS) group has created a Nanoparticle Safety Program to minimize the risk associated with the hazards known when handling nanoparticles.

 View Program | View Related Documents

 *If you are unable to download this document, please see recommended settings.

 • OSHA Occupational Exposures to Hazardous Chemicals